BTST

 const kanbanHooks: KanbanBackendHooks = {

-// Board hooks
+// Board hooks — throw to deny access

 onBeforeListBoards: async (filter, context) => {